evoth/blog-content/posts/2023-06-27_chatgpt/index.md

 ## June 27, 2023

-I've just started writing material for this website{{< sidenote "(" ")" "" "." >}}it was [this article](/posts/2023-06-27_projects-intro), if you were curious{{< /sidenote >}}, and I think I've been writing in a more formal style than I would usually write.
+I've just started writing material for this website{{< sidenote "(" ")" "" "." >}}it was [this post](/posts/2023-06-27_projects-intro), if you were curious{{< /sidenote >}}, and I noticed that for some reason I've been writing in a more formal style than usual.
 Then I realized that it almost sounds like something ChatGPT would write.
-So I thought I would start a log of my current thoughts on ChatGPT; not a comprehensive exploration of the topic, but simply my current thoughts and how (if at all) I currently use it.
+So, I thought I would start a log of my current thoughts on ChatGPT; not a comprehensive exploration of the topic, but simply my current thoughts and how (if at all) I currently use it.

 ### Current Usage